gpsaggese/umd_data605/README.md

-Thanks to Prof Alan Sussman and Amol Deshpande for helping with the class material.
+Many thanks to Prof Alan Sussman and Prof Amol Deshpande for helping with the class material.

 # Cloning the GitHub class repo